scottmckendry/blog/content/posts/dotfile-icons/index.md

 Great!
 We've got the environment variables displaying in our prompt.
 But in its current state, the value of these variables will never change.

-We want these to display dynamically based on the actual status of our system. **This is where the fun begins.**
+We want these to display dynamically based on the actual status of our system.

 ## Dotfile Changes (Bash)